davegutz/myStateOfCharge/SOC_Particle/README.md

 ## FAQ

+### How to save 'EERAM'

+This feature exists on Argon only (pro1a, soc1a) to save adjustments between boots or with power loss.
+There is a capacitor on those units to power a save to the EERAM chip when main power is lost.
+I2C writes are slow so they are sequenced.

+### '*is' is 1 on Boot

+The GUI scripts leave is=1 to make boot cleaner after a run.
+You can manually change this back to 0 (auto mode Ib selection) or when deploy reset all to nominal ('RR') to clear it.

+### Photon2 complains about 'Unable to open USB device'

+Something happened with this unit.
+The USB cord does not work with the top USB port on the OMEN.
+And this message appears during flashing.
+You need to press the reset buttons on the Photon2 to produce flashing amber before asking Particle Workbench to flash.
+I don't know if WiFi flash works any better.

+### Photon2 complains about "DS2482 moderate headroom..."

+I found that high Serial traffic competes adversely with DS2482 for 1-wire temperature on the Photon2.
+That product does not support 1-Wire without the DS2482.
+The reason for the complaints are the buffer in the DS2482 code is too small when competing for resources.
+I had to edit DS2482-RK in the lib to increase the buffer size (static const size_t COMMAND_LIST_STACK_SIZE = 12; in DS2482-RK.h).
+I added the print statements to alert user if nearing that new limit (was 4).
+The changes are in the GitHub repository.
+The main change is the COMMAND_LIST_STACK_SiZE = 12.
+If you make that to the lib you'll be OK.
+The author at Particle didn't see why this change would be any problem.
+He never saw 4 exceeded in any of his testing.
+This application uses as much Serial as possible.
+Also I tried increasing Serial baud rate without improvement.

 ### Particle Workbench complains about STM32_Pin_Info
 c:\users\daveg\documents\github\mystateofcharge\soc_particle\src\hardware/OneWire.h:98:5: error: 'STM32_Pin_Info' does not name a type; did you mean 'Hal_Pin_Info'?
    98 |     STM32_Pin_Info* PIN_MAP = HAL_Pin_Map(); // Pointer required for highest access